oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

   - Final Error computation

 In both `Jacobi Method` and `Final Error` Kernels reduction is performed to obtain the final error or sum value.
-The kernel uses cooperative groups, warp-level primitives, atomics and shared memory for the faster and frequent memory access to the block.
-These computation are loaded into kernel by host function which can be achieved through any one of the three methods.
+The kernel uses cooperative groups, warp-level primitives, atomics, and shared memory for faster and more frequent memory access to the block.
+These computations are loaded into kernel by host function which can be achieved through any one of the three methods.
   1.  `JacobiMethodGpuCudaGraphExecKernelSetParams()`, which uses explicit CUDA Graph APIs
   2.  `JacobiMethodGpuCudaGraphExecUpdate()`, which uses CUDA stream capture APIs to launch
   3.  `JacobiMethodGpu()`, which uses regular CUDA APIs to launch kernels.

-  We migrate the first and third host function using SYCLomatic.
+  We migrate the first and third host functions using SYCLomatic.
 We then migrate the remaining CUDA Graphs code section using [Taskflow](https://github.com/taskflow/taskflow) Programming Model.
   We do not migrate `JacobiMethodGpuCudaGraphExecUpdate()`, because CUDA Stream Capture APIs are not yet supported in SYCL.

 For information on how to use SYCLomatic, refer to the materials at *[Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html)*.